pipiscrew/timeline/health/gut.md

 ### Coffee roast levels

-* Light roast: coffee beans tend to have a **higher acidity** level than darker roasts, with a bright, tangy flavor profile.
+* Light : coffee beans tend to have a **higher acidity** level than darker roasts, with a bright, tangy flavor profile.
 The acidity is often described as "crisp" or "citrusy."
-* Medium roast: coffee beans have a **moderate acidity** level, with a balanced flavor profile that is neither too acidic nor too bitter.
+* Medium : coffee beans have a **moderate acidity** level, with a balanced flavor profile that is neither too acidic nor too bitter.
 The acidity is often described as "smooth" or "mellow."
-* Dark roast: coffee beans have a **low acidity** level, with a bold, rich flavor profile that is often described as "smoky" or "bittersweet."
+* Dark : coffee beans have a **low acidity** level, with a bold, rich flavor profile that is often described as "smoky" or "bittersweet."
 The acidity is often masked by the roast flavor.
-* French roast: coffee beans have an **even lower acidity** level than dark roast, with a very bold, smoky flavor profile and a slightly oily texture.
+* French : coffee beans have an **even lower acidity** level than dark roast, with a very bold, smoky flavor profile and a slightly oily texture.
 The acidity is almost completely masked by the roast flavor.

 -----